crashware/Metasign/README.md

 ![MetasignEncryptionMessage](https://user-images.githubusercontent.com/90793958/134219465-77423986-6812-4d84-86d5-e0cbccabef08.png)

 ### Decrypting Data
 Messages and files both can be decrypted as Metasign will automatically detect if the input is a system file path or string.
 All that is required to decrypt a message or file is the private key associated with the public key that originally encrypted the data and the data itself.
-A public key from the sender can also be imported using `-k or --key`.
+A public key can also be imported using `-k or --key`.

 - **Decrypting a string message**:
 We'll import a private and public key assuming the key pair exists within a directory called `keys` or similar: